To celebrate International Women's Day, we've compiled a list of 21 definitive movie heroines in cinema. Scroll down to discover our choices.

 Following 2016's Batman v.
 Superman: Dawn of Justice, it wasn't Ben Affleck or Henry Cavill on our minds.
 Frankly, we wanted to see more of Gadot's enigmatic Diana Prince, better known as her shield-wielding alter-ego.

 Thankfully in 2017 we get our wish as Monster director Patty Jenkins and Gadot combined forces to bring us Wonder Woman's rip-roaring origin story, in which sidekick Steve Trevor (Chris Pine) was very much relegated to the sidelines.
-Gadot reprised the role in 2017's Justice League and has completed filming on Jenkins's Wonder Woman 2, due for release in summer 2020.
+Gadot recently reprised the role in full-throttle sequel Wonder Woman 1984.

 12. Katniss Everdeen